- Exec Summary

 - Real Life Applications

-- Leaders embrace Extreme Ownership: you are responsible for everything
+- Great leaders embrace Extreme Ownership: you are responsible for everything

 - Leaders believe in the mission and make sure their team fully understand it